Snow-Tech/github-crash-course/README.md

 # Demo

-This a demo repository for praticing Git & GitHub
+This a demo branch for praticing GitHub Actions